Last Updated: 13-20-2025

 $config['des_key'] = '24-character-Des-Key';

-Now you need to setup the roundcubemail password plugin configuration file, so users can change passwords:
+Now you need to download and setup the roundcubemail password plugin configuration file, so users can change passwords:

 chown www /usr/local/www/roundcube/plugins/password/config.inc.php